-Extra-provincial [extra-jurisdictional] powers of attorney
+Extra-provincial powers of attorney

-- 14 An extra-provincial [extra-jurisdictional] power of attorney is an enduring power of attorney if it is a valid power of attorney according to the law of the place where it is executed and - (a) it provides that the attorney's authority under the power of attorney is not terminated by a lack of capacity of the grantor that occurs after the power of attorney has been executed, or - (b) it provides that - (i) the attorney's authority under the power of attorney is not terminated by the incapacity of the grantor that occurs after the power of attorney has been executed, and - (ii) it provides that an appointment comes into effect on incapacity of the grantor.
+- 12 (1) An extra-provincial power of attorney is an enduring power of attorney if - (a) it is a valid power of attorney according to the law of the place where it is executed, and - (b) it provides that the attorney's authority under the power of attorney is not terminated by a lack of capacity of the grantor that occurs after the power of attorney has been executed. - (2) An extra-provincial power of attorney is an enduring power of attorney containing a contingent appointment if - (a) it is a valid enduring power of attorney according to the law of the place where it is executed, and - (b) it provides that an appointment comes into effect on mental incapacity or infirmity.